 This standard allows the RP to verify the authenticity of the OpenID 2.0 Identifier through ID Token even after the OpenID 2.0 OP is taken down.
 To enable this, the OP MUST publish the public keys that were used to sign the ID Token with openid2_id claim at the URI that this OpenID 2.0 Identifier points to.

-NOTE: The OpenID 2.0 Identifiers can be mapped to a static file containing the keys, so maintaining such can require minimal overhead compaired to maintaining the full OpenID 2.0 OP.
+NOTE: The OpenID 2.0 Identifiers can be mapped to a static file containing the keys, so maintaining such can require minimal overhead compared to maintaining the full OpenID 2.0 OP.